preetsinghsebh/365-days-of-data-science/day_021_category_revenue_analysis/README.md

-# Day 21 – Revenue by Product Category Analysis
+# Day 21 – Category Revenue Insights

-This notebook performs a focused analysis of revenue distribution across product categories in an e-commerce dataset.
+This notebook provides a focused analysis of how revenue is distributed across product categories in an e-commerce dataset.

 ## Objective
-Identify top-performing categories and extract business insights.
+Identify revenue-driving categories and explain their business impact.

-## Tools Used
-- Python
-- Pandas
-- Matplotlib

-## Outcome
+## Key Takeaway
-Clear identification of revenue-driving categories to support business decision-making.
+Revenue concentration across a few categories highlights the importance of targeted inventory and marketing strategies.